Rapid Variability of Sgr A* across the Electromagnetic Spectrum

 All other quantities were calculated according to the equations in Section~\ref{impl}.

-The synchrotron--SSC model gives reasonable values for physical and observable parameters (Figure~\ref{posteriors}).
-The submm to NIR time delay (panel~a) is a positively skewed distribution in the interval of [0,100]~minutes and peaks at ${\sim} 20$~minutes.
-The magnetic flux density $B$ (panel~b) varies between 6 and 30~G and peaks around 13~G. The source diameter $L(t)$ (panel~c) is a symmetric distribution around $L = 2.2~R_{S}$ with values between 1.3 and 3.4~$R_{S}$.
-The electron density (panel~d) is distributed around $n_{e} = 4\times10^{-7}$~$\rm{cm}^{-3}$ and varies by somewhat more than an order of magnitude in both directions.
-The spectrum shows a self-absorption turnover (panel~e) $\nu_m$ most often near 280~GHz but ranging between 100~GHz and 750~GHz.
-The cooling cutoff (panel~f) $\nu_2 \sim 3 \times 10^4$~GHz and rarely goes below $5 \times 10^3$~GHz or exceeds $10^6$~GHz.
-The distributions of $\alpha_{\rm{NIR}}$ (panel~g) and $\alpha_{\rm{submm}}$ (panel~h) are complementary to Figure~\ref{specinds}.
+The synchrotron--SSC model gives reasonable values for physical and observable parameters.
+The submm to NIR time delay (Figure~\ref{post_delay} ) is a positively skewed distribution in the interval of [0,100]~minutes and peaks at ${\sim} 20$~minutes.
+Figure~\ref{posteriors} shows other parameters.
+The magnetic flux density $B$ varies between 6 and 30~G and peaks around 13~G. The source diameter $L(t)$ is a symmetric distribution around $2.2~R_{S}$ with values between 1.3 and 3.4~$R_{S}$.
+The synchrotron electron density $n_{e}$ is distributed around $4\times10^{7}$~$\rm{cm}^{-3}$ and varies by somewhat more than an order of magnitude in both directions.
+The spectrum shows a self-absorption turnover $\nu_m$ most often near 280~GHz but ranging between 100~GHz and 750~GHz.
+The cooling cutoff $\nu_2 \sim 3 \times 10^4$~GHz and rarely goes below $5 \times 10^3$~GHz or exceeds $10^6$~GHz.
+The distributions of $\alpha_{\rm{NIR}}$ and $\alpha_{\rm{submm}}$ are complementary to Figure~\ref{specinds}.
 Table~\ref{results} lists medians and 1-$\sigma$ credible levels for each of these quantities.